-- (1) Progress payments up to 90% of the contract amount do not require State Auditor approval and may be made by the local public body if the local public body monitors the progress of the services procured pursuant to Subsection (A) of 2.2.2.16 NMAC.
-If requested by the State Auditor, the local public body shall provide a copy of the approved progress billing(s). - (2) Final payments from 91% to 100% may be made by the local public body only after the State Auditor has stated in a letter to the local public body that the Agreed Upon Procedures report has been released by the State Auditor and the engagement and management representation letter have been received by the State Auditor.

-2.2.2.16 H. Report Due Dates, Notification Letters, and Confidentiality:

-- (1) For local public bodies with a June 30 fiscal year-end, the report due date is December 1.
+- (1) Progress payments up to 90% of the contract amount do not require State Auditor approval and may be made by the local public body if the local public body ensures that progress payments made do not exceed the percentage that the AUP engagement is completed.
+If requested by the State Auditor, the local public body shall provide a copy of the approved progress billing(s). - (2) Final payments from 91% to 100% may be made by the local public body only after the State Auditor has stated in a letter to the local public body that the Agreed Upon Procedures report has been released by the State Auditor and the engagement and management representation letter have been received by the State Auditor. - 2.2.2.16 H. Report Due Dates, Notification Letters, and Confidentiality: - (1) For local public bodies with a June 30 fiscal year-end, the report due date is December 1.
 Local public bodies with a fiscal year end other than June 30 must submit the agreed upon procedures report no later than five months after the fiscal year-end.
 An organized bound hard copy of the report should be submitted.
 Reports submitted via fax or email will not be accepted.
 A copy of the signed dated management representation letter shall be submitted with the report.
-The signed dated electronic version of the engagement letter must also be submitted at this time if it was not previously submitted.
 If a due date falls on a weekend or holiday, or if the Office is closed due to inclement weather, the report is due the following business day by 5:00 p.m.
 If the report is mailed to the State Auditor, it should be postmarked no later than the due date to be considered filed by the due date.
-The State Auditor will grant no extensions of time to the established regulatory due dates. - (2) As soon as the auditor becomes aware that circumstances exist that will make the local public body's agreed upon procedures report late, the auditor shall notify the State Auditor and oversight agency of the situation in writing.
+If the due date falls on a weekend or holiday the audit report should be postmarked by the following workday.
+The State Auditor will grant no extensions of time to the established regulatory due dates.

+- (2)As soon as the auditor becomes aware that circumstances exist that will make the local public body's agreed upon procedures report late, the auditor shall notify the State Auditor and oversight agency of the situation in writing.
+This notification shall consist of a letter with official signatures, not an email.
+However, a scanned version of the official letter sent via email that contains the required signatures is acceptable.
 There must be a separate notification for each late agreed upon procedures report.
 The notification must include a specific explanation regarding why the report will be late, when the IPA expects to submit the report and a concurring signature by the local public body.
 If the IPA will not meet the expected report submission date, then the IPA should send a revised notification letter.
 In the event the contract was signed after the report due date, the notification letter must still be submitted to the Office explaining the reason the agreed upon procedures report will be submitted after the report due date.
-A copy of the letter must be sent to the Local Government Division (LGD) of DFA if LGD oversees the local public body.

-(3) Local public body personnel shall not release information to the public relating to the agreed upon procedures engagement until the report is released and has become a public record pursuant to Section 12-6-5 NMSA 1978.
+A copy of the letter must be sent to the Local Government Division (LGD) of DFA if LGD oversees the local public body. - (3) Local public body personnel shall not release information to the public relating to the agreed upon procedures engagement until the report is released and has become a public record pursuant to Section 12-6-5 NMSA 1978.
 At all times during the engagement and after the agreed upon procedures report becomes a public record, the IPA shall follow applicable standards and 2.2.2 NMAC regarding the release of any information relating to the agreed upon procedures engagement.